scorelab/DroneSym/README.md

 2. Run `npm install` to pull the dependencies
 3. Create a firebase admin sdk private key following the instructions found here: https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app
 4. In `db.js` file provide the path to your firebase key file and the database url
+5. Import the database with `mongorestore --db dronesym dronedb/dronesym`
-5. Run `npm start` to start the Node server
+6. Run `npm start` to start the Node server

 ### Part 2 - Setting up Python environment